ottipc/wikijs_pc_backup/projects/webcrawler.md

 ## Important
 * Customers only should note on for one time.
 If he is explicitly answering, that he dont want a homepage, it is forbidden to notify the customer twice.
 * Are we are permitted to save data we use from google?
 I think not
 * Where we getting urls we are scanning?
+	Answer : We getting infos about the soogle search of the branche
+* How about saving the technical Details of the specified webpage?
-* Which Technics we should use
+* Which Technics we should use if we write the crawler

 ## Solutions